storj/docs/Libuplink-Walkthrough.md

 ## Getting Started

-The `uplink` developer library is written for the Go language, and will allow Storj partners and clients to start to integrate with the Storj object store programmatically.
-We’ve created this library to make it as easy as possible for developers to leverage decentralized object storage in their applications.
+The `uplink` developer library is written for the Go language and allows Storj partners and clients to integrate with the Storj object store programmatically.
+We created this library to make it as easy as possible for developers to leverage decentralized object storage in their applications.

 There are more than a number of reasons why you may wish to utilize decentralized storage over legacy alternatives, namely: